RichLewis007/AI-Asteroids/RUNNING-LOCALLY.md

    The script will:
    - Check if your .env file exists
-   - If found: Run the development workflow (generates local test file and opens it in browser)
+   - If found: Run the development workflow (generates local html file and opens it in browser)
    - If not found: Provide step-by-step setup instructions

 ### Option 2: Manual Setup